bit-cmdr/bit-cmdr/README.md

 ### Hi there 👋 I'm Alexander

+I'm a software engineer, teacher, gamer, occassional speaker, and father.
+I am a polyglot and love to learn new languages.
+I've shipped code in C#, Go, Clojure, Javascript/Node, Scala, Objective-C, and even VB6 and VB.NET (don't tell anyone).
+I love working at all levels of code.
+I've worked mainly on the web, but have done my fair share of desktop and mobile applications as well.
+There's always more to learn and ways to sharpen my skills.
+Don't ever be afraid to step out of your comfort zone and learn new things, it's always rough at first but the rewards are amazing.

 <!--
 **bit-cmdr/bit-cmdr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.